 When I returned from our trip last week, I found out that my Uncle Bob had passed away at the age of 86 on August 18.
 That’s a snapshot of him from 1970 during a visit to our house in Westlake.
 It’s the only photo I have of him that even begins to convey his sense of humor which was enormous!
 We all adored Bob.
 Such good times we had!

 Bob was a salt-of-the-earth midwesterner.
 He was one of nine children, a devoted husband to Maryrose (one of my father’s sisters), a father of four, and he served in the Navy during WWII.
 One of his jobs was building superintendent for the Hancock Building in Chicago.
 Twice a year he would have to go up the exterior of the building.
 Can you imagine?!
-His greatest love in life was his wife, Maryrose.
+His greatest love was his wife, Maryrose.
 She passed away three years ago.
 They were a real team.
-I talked with my cousin Kathy a few days ago and she said she couldn’t ever remember an unkind word spoken between them.
+I talked with my cousin Kathy (one of Bob’s and Maryrose’s daughters) a few days ago and she said she couldn’t ever remember an unkind word spoken between them.

 We used to play a card game called “99” with Bob.
 Have you heard of it?
 It’s a lot of fun.
 We’d play with quarters.
 Really easy too.
 You just have to be able to count.
 I found the instructions here on Wikipedia.
 They look pretty similar to how we’d play.